 - 1. Drop the landing gear (important!)
 See the operator's manual for proper operation. - 2.
 Disconnect the wire harness/connector plug and breakaway switch lanyard. - 3.
 Drop the truck tailgate (if applicable). - 4.
-Gently put your truck into reverse (don't give it any fuel/acceleration).
+Gently put your truck into reverse (do not give it any fuel/acceleration).
 This effectively moves the kingpin off the locking bar that will allow you to disengage it. - 5.
 Step on brake and apply parking brake. - 6.
 Disengage the locking bar and unhitch. - 7.
-Drive away. - 8.
+Pull the tow vehicle away. - 8.
 Adjust the fifth-wheel height for proper front to back leveling of the RV.